jina-ai/jina/docs/fundamentals/flow/add-executors.md

 ```

 This is adding an external Executor to the Flow.
-The Flow will not start or stop this Executor and assumes that is externally managed and available at `123.45.67.89:12345`.
+The Flow will not start or stop this Executor and assumes that it is externally managed and available at `123.45.67.89:12345`.

 You can also use external Executors with `tls` enabled.